urbanopt/urbanopt.github.io/reopt/reopt_post_processing.md

 - `run_baseline`, `run_high_efficiency` and `run_mixed` rake tasks can be used for running individual Scenarios.

-Note, this only runs the intial OpenStudio simulation.
+Note, this only runs the initial OpenStudio simulation.
 It does not run the REopt Lite analysis.

 #### *post_process_all*